rusiaaman/personal_website/content/post/bug.md

 ```

 #### Not a multiprocessing problem
-Python processes getting stuck happens a lot in multiprocessing environment in `fork` mode if you aren't careful what you're forking.
+Python processes getting stuck happens a lot in multiprocessing environments in `fork` mode if you aren't careful what you're forking.
 For example, python threads and sockets aren't safe to fork.
 I had similar encounters in the past like initializing a boto3 session before forking leading to programs getting intermittently stuck.

 I changed `fork` method to `spawn` method, which avoids pitfalls associated with `fork`, but the problem persisted.
 Replacing `BertClient` with `ConcurrentBertClient` didn't help.

-Finally, I resorted to changing multiprocessing to single process, confident that it must be a multi-processing related issue, but I was wrong.
-Synchronus the problem still happened.
+Finally, I resorted to changing multiprocessing to a single process, confident that it must be a multiprocessing-related issue, but I was wrong.
+The problem persisted in the synchronous code.

 #### GDB traceback